hizbul25/laravel-sms-verification/README.md

 ### Notes
 1. The authorization code sent is only valid for 10 minutes
 2. The code can be verified only once.
 After the first success, it will be invalidated
+3. If you found any caching issue, then use any other cache driver than `files`.